hby/tock/README.md

 - When a digit reaches the end of its sequence it starts over at 0, and the next higher digit advances.

-We are so used to this kind of uniformity when we think of counting.
-Even numbers in abase othert than 10 has the same uniformity where each digit position runs through the sequence of numbers dictated by the base causing higher digit positions to advance as lower positions cycle back around to 0.
+We can easily generalize this by not assuming we are in base 10 and change this description by replacing 9 with base-1.

+But there is another generality that is not readily seen in this example because of a ccertain kind of uniformity that we are so used to that it goes unseen.

 To help see how counting can be made more general consider a calendar.
+Let's say our 3 "digit" calendar number is (year month day).
+Here, counting means advancing the day digit.
-Let's say our 3 "digit" calendar numer is (year month day).
-As days (the lowest order digit) advance, they will cycle back around to 1 when you have exhausted all the days _for the current year and month_.
+As the day advances, it will cycle back around to 1 when you have exhausted all the days _for the current year and month_.
 The number of days in month depends on the month as well as whether it is a leap year.